TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/DataCompiling/Index.rst

    * A validated and initialized list of current database row field variables.

-   * A processed version of :php:$TCA['givenTable'] containing only those columns fields current user has access to.
+   * A processed version of :php:`$TCA['givenTable']` containing only those columns fields current user has access to.

    * A processed list of items for single fields like select and group types.